Jane Loudon: Works of fiction: The Mummy! A Tale of the Twenty-Second Century

-Unlike many early science fiction works, such as Shelley's The Last Man, and Madden's The Reign of King George VI, 1900–1925, Loudon did not portray the future as her own day with mere political changes.
+Unlike many early science fiction works, such as Shelley's The Last Man, and the anonymously published The Reign of King George VI, 1900–1925, Loudon did not portray the future as her own day with mere political changes.
 She filled her world with foreseeable changes in technology, society, and even fashion.
 Her court ladies wear trousers and hair ornaments of controlled flame.
 Surgeons and lawyers may be steam-powered automatons.
 A kind of Internet is predicted in it.
 Besides trying to account for the revivification of the mummy in scientific terms – galvanic shock rather than incantations – "she embodied ideas of scientific progress and discovery, that now read like prophecies" to some later in the 19th century.
 Her social attitudes have resulted in the book being ranked among proto-feminist novels.

 At its initial publication, the book drew many favourable reviews, including one in 1829 in The Gardener's Magazine on the inventions it proposed.

 In total, her works of poetry and fiction were: